 Hines lodges €135m expansion plan for Liffey Valley

-Report says additional space will deliver €129m in retail revenue for mall by 2025
+Report says new space will deliver additional €129m in retail revenue for mall by 2025

-According to consultant for the developer, The mixed leisure, entertainment and retail extension will be centred around a large public plaza, and creating a new East-West street at the centre.
+According to the consultant for the developer, the mixed leisure, entertainment and retail extension will be centred around a large public plaza, and creating a new east-west street at the centre.
 The proposed extension is to be anchored by two large retail units to either side of the plaza.

 The planning application was lodged after the Government announced plans for the first wave of measures in response to coronavirus last month.